 - Documents containing PHI must be shredded before disposal consistent with the policy and procedure “Use of PHI” (PR-115).

-- Remote access violations by Business Associates and vendors may result in termination of their agreement, denial of access to the BMVS network, and liability for any damage to property and equipment.
+- Remote access violations by Business Associates and vendors may result in termination of their agreement, denial of access to the BMDS network, and liability for any damage to property and equipment.